Sahu-Nihar/Assignment_5_Microservices/README.md

-To run the application locally:
+  <kbd> To run the application locally: </kbd>

 ## `npm install`

-Install all the packages and dependency required to run the react app on your local machine.
+Install all the packages and dependency required to run the application on your local machine.

 ### `npm run dev`